exciteabletom/perthPDA/README.md

+# This tool no longer works, the DOT has added a captcha to the booking site :(
 # perthPDA

 Checks the Western Australia Department of Transport website for available Practical Driving Assessment (PDA) bookings.

 ## How to use